Uomar7/quotes-IP/README.md

 [Github](https://github.com/tgalvinjr)

 ## License and Copyright information
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/tgalvinjr/Pig-Dice/blob/master/LICENSE)file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/tgalvinjr/Pig-Dice/blob/master/LICENSE) file for details

 ## Acknowledgments
 - Hat tip to everyone who unblocked me in class